anandkilli/btree-util/README.md

 ```Go
 btree.DrawBtree()
 ```
-> Note that calling this method halts your execution as it start a http server and listens on 8500 port.
-Please call this method at the end of your programm.
+> Note that calling this method halts your execution as it starts a http server and listens on 8500 port.
+Please call this method at the end of your program.
 Press Ctrl + C to terminate and relaunch

 ## To-Do

 1. Better handling for improperly formatted tree string
 2. Support for additional types to store.
-Currently it stores everything as Strings
+Currently, it stores everything as Strings

-Please open issues using issue tracker.
+Please open issues using the issue tracker.
 Leave a comment if you have a suggestion for enhancement.
 This is my first time contributing a package.
 Hope this helps someone who is learning Go and playing with Binary trees